 – Besides the concerts acquiring entry fees the festival features a great number of free concerts.

-– Pre-sale spots can be found at Jazz.dk.
-In addition, most venues will offer tickets at the door.
+– The majority of concerts have available ticket links here at Jazz.dk.
+In addition, most venues will offer tickets at the door if available.

 – The programme is available in print, as an app and at Jazz.dk

 – The festival engages more than 200 volunteers.

 – During the course of the 10 days the total audience numbers to more than 250,000 people.

 – The visitors are divided evenly among the age groups 0-35 years, 36-55 years and 56 years or older.